ozymandiaslone/farey/README.md

 Interestingly, there seems to be another pattern here!
 These appear to be all the numbers that are neither prime powers, nor semiprimes!
 [This is OEIS A102467](https://oeis.org/A102467).

-This is where I find myself today - belive these n values are *where* the error increases, but I have not yet been able to determine
+This is where I currently find myself in the rabbit hole - I belive these n values are *where* the error increases, but I have not yet been able to determine
 *what* the error will be.
 It appears it is always even, but I haven't been able to find any sort of generating pattern yet.
+I'll definitely keep thinking about it, but I suspect I'll need to learn some more mathemmatical tools and techniques!

 I don't have anybody I can talk to about math in my life, so if anybody sees this and cares to talk (about this, or anything) please feel free to reach out to me!
 I can be contaced here on github, or at my email: *saltsperkins@gmail.com*, or even via text: *(402) 672 7759*